What Is the Disability Freeze?

 Can I Get a Disability Freeze Even if I Don't Get Disability Payments?

-• people whose eligibility for a disability freeze is based on earnings as a railroad worker or as military personnel (because these earnings do not count for Social Security purposes), and
+• people whose eligibility for a disability freeze is based on earnings as a railroad worker or as military personnel (because these earnings don't count for Social Security purposes), and

 Should I Apply for SSDI and a Disability Freeze or Take Early Retirement?

-If you are approaching the age of 62 and are disabled, you may be considering taking early retirement instead of applying for SSDI.
-However, if you are approved for SSDI (which is easier to get for older claimants), you can apply for a disability freeze, which will limit the affects of any low earning years, or years that you didn't work, that were related to your illness.
-This can result in higher retirement and SSDI payments.
-For more information, see our article on early retirement and Social Security Disability.
+If you're approaching the age of 62 and you're disabled, you might be considering taking early retirement instead of applying for SSDI.
+But if you're approved for SSDI (which is easier for older workers), you can apply for a disability freeze.

 Talk to a Disability Lawyer